Jubatian/rrpge-spec/specs/mix_arch.rst

 src_a = (((src * amp) >> 7) + 256 - amp) >> 1

 Note that this algorithm implies that the maximal valid amplitude of 0xFF can not reproduce the original data.
-AM modulation has to be turned off to keep the data as-is.
+The Amplitude multiplier has to be turned off to keep the data as-is.

 If adding to the destination is enabled, the result forms as follows: